daddyomarjeng/learn_express_js/README.md

       - _setHeaders_, _redirects_, etc...
 - The function determines the file to serve by combining _req.url_ with the provided _root directory_
   - When file is not found, instead of sending _404 response_ it instead calls _next()_ to move to next middleware
+- You can add multiple static asset directories and call the _express.static()_ middleware function multiple times.
+- Express will look for the files in the order you set them with the express.static middleware